Kitanga/Switchr/README.md

 # Switchr

 Switchr is a simple API written in JavaScript that does very simple DOM manipulations.
-Curently it only shows and hides elements.
+Currently, it only shows and hides elements.

 ## Contents
 - [Motivation](#motivation)